NCAlgebra/NC/DOCUMENTATION/NCSDP/SDP.md

 ## SDP {#PackageSDP}

-`SDP` is a package that provides algorithms for the numeric solution of semidefinite programs.
-Semidefinite programs are optimization problems of the form:
+`SDP` is a package that provides data structures for the numeric solution of semidefinite programs of the form:
 $$
 \begin{aligned}
   \max_{y, S} \quad & b^T y \\